hao-phan-ocl/countries-data/README.md

 # Features

-    Displaying a list 250 countries
+    Displaying a list of countries

     Retrieving detailed information of each country